SyncfusionExamples/Word-Processor-Server-Docker/README.md

 ]
 ```

+By default, the spell checker holds only one language dictionary in memory.
+If you want to hold multiple dictionaries in memory, then you must set the required count to environment variable `SPELLCHECK_CACHE_COUNT` in Docker compose file.
+For more information, please refer [spell check documentation](https://ej2.syncfusion.com/documentation/document-editor/spell-check)

 A JSON file is included in the default resource directory `/app/Data` of this Docker image with the name `spellcheck.json`.
 You can add a new file with your own spell check dictionary configurations.

 If you customize it, then you must set the new file name to environment variable `SPELLCHECK_JSON_FILENAME` in Docker compose file like below,